mParticle/docs/src/pages/integrations/optimizely/event/index.md

 ## Single Page Applications (Web Only)

 Optimizely works great on Single Page Applications (SPAs).
-Review [this in depth article](https://help.optimizely.com/Build_Campaigns_and_Experiments/Support_for_dynamic_websites%3A_Use_Optimizely_on_single_page_applications) about how to set up your Optimizely settings and pages properly in order to avoid issues with Optimizely on your SPA. mParticle's OptimizelyX Web Client SDK provides the `logPageView` method which allows you to apply a page context for manually activating a page, allowing for full flexibility for sites with dynamic content or challenging URL patterns.
-View more information [here](https://developers.optimizely.com/x/solutions/javascript/topics/dynamic-websites/index.html#manual).
-The following example performs a mapping of the page `watchedVideo` as seen [here](https://developers.optimizely.com/x/solutions/javascript/reference/#function_setpage).
+Review [this in depth article](https://help.optimizely.com/Build_Campaigns_and_Experiments/Support_for_dynamic_websites%3A_Use_Optimizely_on_single_page_applications) about how to set up your Optimizely settings and pages properly in order to avoid issues with Optimizely on your SPA. mParticle's Optimizely Web Client SDK provides the `logPageView` method which allows you to apply a page context for manually activating a page, allowing for full flexibility for sites with dynamic content or challenging URL patterns.
+View more information [here](https://docs.developers.optimizely.com/web/docs/dynamic-websites#manual).
+The following example performs a mapping of the page `watchedVideo` as seen [here](https://docs.developers.optimizely.com/web/docs/api-functions#function_setpage).

 ```
 var tags = {category: 'Kitchen', subcategory: 'blenders'}